-The new Swedish legislation gives the Swedish Migration Agency increased possibilities to use accelerated procedures for asylum seekers from countries on the list.
+Through the adoption of the concept of safe countries of origin in 2021, the Swedish Migration Agency was given increased possibilities to use accelerated procedures for asylum seekers from countries on the list.
 According to the Swedish legislation, the Swedish Migration Agency can expel an asylum seeker who has travelled from a safe country of origin with immediate enforcement, if the asylum application is considered to be manifestly unfounded after an individual assessment.
-In order to use immediate enforcement, it must also be clear that a residence permit cannot be granted on any other grounds, such as humanitarian reasons or family ties in Sweden.
-According to Swedish case law, the assessment must be clear and made without more detailed consideration.
+In order to use immediate enforcement, it must also be clear that a residence permit cannot be granted on any other grounds, such as humanitarian reasons or family ties in Sweden, otherwise the application is not seen as manifestly unfounded.
+If grounds are presented that prevent the case from being regarded as manifestly unfounded, these will automatically be considered in the assessment.
+According to Swedish case law, the assessment must be clear and made without more detailed consideration.285

 A decision to reject an application for a residence permit from an asylum seeker from a safe country of origin can be appealed to the Migration Court and onwards to the Migration Court of Appeal.
 In an appeal process, the migration courts can grant the asylum seeker a residence permit if it is determined that the country of origin is not safe for the individual in question.
 The Migration Court can also amend expulsion decisions from being immediately enforceable to regular, if it is determined that the criteria for immediate enforcement are not met.
 A court decision to merely amend the expulsion decision does not necessarily mean that a residence permit will be granted, just that the decision is not immediately enforceable.
-Decisions from the SMA to include a specific country on the list of safe countries cannot, however, be appealed.
+Decisions from the Swedish Migration Agency to include a specific country on the list of safe countries cannot, however, be appealed.